Guarantees and warranties

 If insurance-backed guarantees and warranties are marketed and sold at a distance - without face to face contact between the consumer and trader, such as online - the Financial Services (Distance Marketing) Regulations 2004 apply.
 These Regulations cover the distance marketing of consumer financial services and specify the information that must be given to you before and after a contract is concluded.
 You have the right to cancel a financial services distance contract and the cancellation period for this type of insurance is 14 calendar days, which runs from the day after the day the contract is concluded.
 The 'Distance marketing of financial services: your rights' guide gives more information.

 The guarantee provider must ensure the guarantee states that you have statutory rights in relation to the goods and that your rights are not affected by the guarantee.
-See the guide 'Sale & supply of goods: your consumer rights' for more information.
+See the guide 'Sale and supply of goods: your consumer rights' for more information.

 Take note that, in relation to the rules on guarantees, the Consumer Rights Act 2015 only covers goods and not services or digital content.